Thursday, March 9, 2017

 • Defining What Is Permissible:

 -We ought to give honor to the people who deserve it (Romans 13:1; Hebrews 13:7).
-Bowing can be a custom of respect toward authority, although God has never ordained that a person represented by a statue be the recipient of such honor.
+Bowing can be a custom of respect toward authority, but God has never ordained that a person represented by a statue be the recipient of such honor.
 It is also not wrong to have pieces of art for decoration and pictures that we cherish.
 God can indeed use images to communicate divine truths.
 Moreover, it is even acceptable to honor Christians from the past by acknowledging their faith and following their moral example (Hebrews 11).
 However, building statues with the intent of bowing before them and offering prayer or adoration to entities other than God Himself transcends honor.
 Such behavior is idolatry.

 • Does The Creation Of The Bronze Serpent Support Bowing Before Statues In Worship (Numbers 21:6-9)?:

 -God commanded Moses to make the Bronze Serpent for a one time purpose (John 3:14-16).
 However, the Israelites converted it into an object of worship.
 It ended up getting destroyed by King Hezekiah (2 Kings 18:3-4).
-There is no scriptural evidence that the Bronze Serpent was ever supposed to be used as an aid in worship.
+There is no biblical evidence that the Bronze Serpent was ever supposed to be used as an aid in worship.

 • Does The Creation Of The Two Cherubs Support Bowing Before Statues In Worship (Exodus 25:18)?: